Triple Concerto (Beethoven)

 Ludwig van Beethoven's Concerto for Violin, Cello, and Piano in C major, Op.
 56, commonly known as the Triple Concerto, was composed from 1803 to 1804, or beyond, and published in 1807 by Breitkopf & Härtel.
-The choice of the three solo instruments effectively makes this a concerto for piano trio, and it is the only concerto Beethoven ever completed for more than one solo instrument, also being the only concerto he wrote for cello.
-A typical performance takes approximately thirty-seven minutes.
+The choice of the three solo instruments effectively makes this a concerto for piano trio, and it is the only concerto Beethoven ever completed for more than one solo instrument, and the only one he wrote for cello.

+A typical performance takes about 37 minutes.

 History

 Beethoven's early biographer Anton Schindler claimed that the Triple Concerto was written for Beethoven's royal pupil, the Archduke Rudolf of Austria.
-The Archduke, who became an accomplished pianist and composer under Beethoven's tutelage, was only in his mid-teens at this time, and it seems plausible that Beethoven's strategy was to create a showy but relatively easy piano part that would be backed up by two more mature and skilled soloists.
-However, there is no record of Rudolf ever performing the work, and a number of Beethoven scholars have questioned Schindler's claim.
+Rudolf, who became an accomplished pianist and composer under Beethoven's tutelage, was only in his mid-teens at the time, and it seems plausible that Beethoven's strategy was to create a showy but relatively easy piano part that would be backed up by two more mature and skilled soloists.
+But there is no record that Rudolf ever performed the work, and several Beethoven scholars have questioned Schindler's claim.

-The Triple Concerto was publicly premiered in May 1808, at the summer Augarten concerts in Vienna.
-The violinist in the premiere was Carl August Seidler, and the cellist was Nikolaus Kraft, who was known for "technical mastery" and a "clear, rich tone".
+The Triple Concerto premiered in May 1808, at the summer Augarten concerts in Vienna.
+The violin soloist was Carl August Seidler, and the cellist was Nikolaus Kraft, who was known for "technical mastery" and a "clear, rich tone".
 The concerto was Beethoven's first work to use advanced cello techniques.

-In the published version, the concerto bore a dedication to a different patron: Prince Lobkowitz.
+In the published version, the concerto bore a dedication to a different patron, Prince Joseph Franz von Lobkowitz.

 A piano trio version of the concerto was arranged by Carl Reinecke.